byoda/byoda-python/README.md

   }
 }
 ```
-As a query for person can result in more than one result, the output facilitates pagination.
+As a query for 'person' objects can result in more than one result, the output facilitates pagination.
 You can see in the output the 'person' object with the requested informaiton.
-The pagination follows the best practices defined by the GraphQL community.
+The pagination implementation follows the [best practices defined by the GraphQL community](https://graphql.org/learn/pagination/).

 Now suppose you want to follow me.
 The member ID of the Address Book service of one of my test pods is '86c8c2f0-572e-4f58-a478-4037d2c9b94a'
 ```
-cat >follow.json <<EOF
+cat >~/follow.json <<EOF
 {
     "member_id": "86c8c2f0-572e-4f58-a478-4037d2c9b94a",
     "relation": "follow",